qingdengyue/free-mybatis-plugin/README_EN.md

 ## Description
 A idea plugin for mybatis .
-free-mybatis-plugin is an enchange plugin for idea to supoort mybatis,here is the main functions:
+free-mybatis-plugin-cloud is an enchange plugin for idea to supoort mybatis,here is the main functions:
 - generate mapper xml files
 - navigate from the code to mapper and from the mapper back to code
 - auto code and error tips